rexrainbow/phaser3-rex-notes/docs/docs/shader.md

 var shader = scene.add.shader(key, x, y, width, height, textures);
 ```

-- `key` : The key of the shader to use from the shader cache, or a BaseShader instance.
+- `key` : The key of the shader to use from the *shader cache*, or a BaseShader instance.
 - `x`, `y` : Position.
 - `width`, `height` : Size.
 - `textures` : Optional array of texture keys to bind to the iChannel0, iChannel1, iChannel2, iChannel3 uniforms.